-This is a sequel to the Dynabyte developed Nippon Safes Inc. The three leads return: Doug Nuts, the international thief; Donna Fatale, his top-heavily love interest and Dino Fagioli the muscular lunk who's overdosed on steroids.
+This is a sequel to the Dynabyte developed Nippon Safes Inc. The three leads return; Doug Nuts, the international thief, Donna Fatale his top-heavy love interest and Dino Fagioli the muscular lunk who's overdosed on steroids.
 At first you only play as Doug as he plans to steal the Czar's crown on display at a museum.
-This doesn't go according to plan as you're soon plunged head first into a caper that sees you travelling the world.
+This doesn't go according to plan as you're soon plunged headfirst into a caper that sees you travelling the world.

 The last negative I'd like to mention is how difficult it is to get this game to run.
 That might not mean much considering the godsend that is DOSBox, but even that emulator's latest iteration has problems.
 The problems lie with an incompatibility with Soundblaster cards - something I'm told was an issue on actual DOS as well.
 If you'd want to go through the intro, I'd suggest you don't as it will crash as soon as that raspy speech is heard (note: an update fixed the sound crash, making this point moot).
 It can be completely ignored and the main game remains unaffected from what I can tell.
 I was never able to get the game to run when I was younger so this compromise is the best I can do for now.

 Two years later, it was released on the Amiga on CD format.
 The emulation plays a little nicer, but I was unable to figure out a way to run the game straight away.
 I've included both versions with separate downloads so you can decide for yourself (note: I've removed the superfluous Amiga port as the DOS version now plays a lot cleaner).

-Big Read Adventure is © Dynabyte and The Big Red Software Company
+Big Red Adventure is © Dynabyte and The Big Red Software Company

 Review, Cover Design and Installer created by me